 Hard Foods: Examples of hard food items include: popcorn, nuts, hard bread, raw and hard fruits and veggies (that are not cut into smaller pieces), hard pretzels and chips, and corn of the cob.
 You should also avoid chewing on hard items such as ice and hard candy.

 Sticky & Chewy Food: Caramels, gum, licorice, toffee, fruit snacks, and similar types of food and candy can cause bands, brackets, and wires to bend or fall off.
-If you must eat sweets, choose something that won’t stick to your braces and cause damage such as soft chocolate or ice cream.
+If you must eat sweets, choose something that won’t stick to your braces.
+Good examples are soft chocolate or ice cream.

 Large Food: Putting a large food item or too much food into your mouth all at once can cause problems with your braces – even if the food is relatively soft.
 It’s advisable to take small bites of food to decrease your risk of damaging your braces.
-Also, chewing food with your back teeth instead of your front teeth can help keep your front brackets from breaking loose.
+Chewing food with your back teeth can help keep your front brackets from breaking loose.

 Hard Items (Not Food-Related): It can be difficult to break a habit.
 If you regularly bite your fingernails, chew on a pen or pencil, or open packages with your teeth, now is a good time to stop.
-Biting or chewing on hard, non-food items can cause damage to your braces.
+Biting or chewing on hard, non-food items can cause damage.

 So… What CAN I Eat?

-If you have any questions about what types of food you should avoid and what types of food are acceptable while you’re wearing braces, please ask!
+If you have any questions about what types of food you should avoid and what types of food are acceptable, please ask!
 We hope you won’t feel deprived of delicious food during your orthodontic treatment.
 We want you to enjoy the process of achieving straight teeth and a healthy smile!